When Patience Beats Switching, and When It Does Not

 Patience and Inertia Are Not the Same

+For example, consider a household that kept a savings account paying 0.38% APY for four years, telling themselves switching wasn't worth the hassle, while a $22,000 balance sat there earning roughly $84 a year less than it could have at a competitive account paying closer to 4.20% APY, a gap of nearly $800 a year on that balance.
 Good financial decisions often require patience.
 But patience can become an excuse for ignoring a product that no longer fits.
 A Munger-style lens separates the two by asking whether staying is an active choice or merely the path of least resistance.

 1Reason to stay